ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A725 CPU.
 This needs to be enabled for revisions r0p0 when FEAT_SPE is enabled.
 It is fixed in r0p1.

+-  ``ERRATA_A725_2936490``: This applies errata 2936490 workaround to
+   Cortex-A725 CPU.
+This needs to be enabled for revisions r0p0.
+   It is fixed in r0p1.

 -  ``ERRATA_A725_3699564``: This applies errata 3699564 workaround to
    Cortex-A725 CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
    It is fixed in r0p2.